Deglacial versus human-induced erosion rates in the Upper Mississippi River Valley

 Project Framing

 This work, published in Geology and featured on Science.org, is focused understanding how changes in climate, glaciation, and land use impact the morphology of river catchments.
-The project connects landscapes of the icy past from the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American farming and paraglacial (or post-glacial) landscape evolution.
+The project connects landscapes of the icy past from the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American agriculture in the Upper Mississippi River Valley.

 Presettlement Soil